CommanderLake/LMStud/README.md

 - Minimal resource usage compared to embedded web based GUIs
 - NEW!
 Huggingface model search and download!
 - EVEN NEWER!
 Voice prompting with Whisper.cpp and TTS!
 - EVEN NEWERER!!
-Google search and webpage browsing!
+Google search and webpage browsing tools!

 (Out of date screenshot but you get the idea)
 ![LM Stud Chat Interface](./screenshots/LMStud_Chat.png)